TanukiMCP/atlas/docs/DEVELOPMENT-GUIDE.md

 The `dev-start` script will:
 - ✅ Check prerequisites
 - 📦 Install all dependencies
-- 🤖 Setup and start Ollama
+- 🤖 Provide OpenRouter setup guidance
 - 🚀 Launch the development environment

 ### 2. Development Commands